-FAIL TO APPEAR, BAIL & PROBATION BREACH AND OBSTRUCT POLICE DEFENCE LAWYER
+FAIL TO APPEAR, BAIL & PROBATION BREACH & OBSTRUCT POLICE DEFENCE LAWYER

 These are commonly known as affront to justice offences, because they are said to demonstrate disrespect for the judicial system.